olleharstedt/olleharstedt.github.io/_posts/2023-04-11-strategies-to-make-functions-pure-php.markdown

 The live event handler just runs the commands.
 In a unit-test setting, it would be a mock instead.

-You can of course inject an event manager instead of having a hard-coded dependency like above, especially if you want to signal in the function signature that the function is effectful.

 ---

 **Moving out logical chunks**